-Research by LaingBuisson for its Care of Older People UK market report (December 2019) indicates that the average weekly cost of nursing care in the UK in the financial year 2018–19 was £893; or almost £46,500 per year.
+Research by LaingBuisson for its Care of Older People UK market report (December 2019) indicates that the average weekly cost of care in a nursing home in the UK in the financial year 2018-19 was £893; or almost £46,500 per year.

 For more detailed information about the cost of care in any local authority in England, use our cost of care and eligibility tool.

 If you live in Scotland, Wales or Northern Ireland, you can find out more information about the cost of care homes in our article about care home fees.

 Nursing homes near me or my family member